Skip to main content

 SnapCenter port

-Used for communication between the SnapCenter client (the SnapCenter user) and the SnapCenter Server.
-Also used for communication from the plug-in hosts to the SnapCenter Server.
+This port is used for communication between the SnapCenter client (the SnapCenter user) and the SnapCenter Server and is also used for communication from the plug-in hosts to the SnapCenter Server.

 SnapCenter SMCore communication port